EhteshamSid/IntelliCast/README.md

 ### **Web Interface**
 - Start a new chat, switch between sessions, or delete old ones from the sidebar.
-- Ask any political question — the bot will answer with both perspectives, sources, and a confidence score.
+- Ask any political, government, or public policy question — the bot will answer with both perspectives, sources, and a confidence score.
+- The bot will strictly refuse non-political questions with a fixed message and no sources.
 - Click "Summarize" to get a quick overview of any session.
 - All your chats are saved and can be revisited anytime.